jlooper/ms-learn-career-growth/includes/2-networking.md

 > [This course](https://www.linkedin.com/learning/how-to-be-a-good-mentee-and-mentor/the-power-of-mentoring?u=3322) outlines how to be both a good mentee and a good mentor.

 Don't be shy to ask someone to be your mentor, but be aware that it involves a time commitment on both your parts.
 Consider asking your manager if you can take time for mentorship, if it's not built into your daily work by the company.
 Set parameters collaboratively with your mentor, agreeing to meet for a given number of hours each month for a given number of months.
 Set goals for yourself and hold yourself accountable to meet them each month.

-## Join a user group or meetup

-You can look outside your company for connections in your profession as well.
-A great way to network with local developers is by joining user groups and meetups in your city or town.
-Often, you can find mentors and opportunities for growth by interacting with your local communities.
-If you don't find a meetup that aligns with your technical expertise, consider starting one.
-This is a great way to demonstrate your leadership abilities.

 ## Attend conferences

 While conferences can be a financial burden for some companies or individuals, many have gone online and are thereby free of charge.
 List some conferences in your field that seem interesting and see if your colleagues recommend them.
 Ask your manager if you can attend, and make sure to watch the sessions.